-- 1. The employer shall not knowingly hire or recruit or continue employment of any alien hired after November 6, 1986, without substantiating and documenting that alien's eligibility in accordance with provisions established by this policy. - 2.
-The employer has established an employment verification system and shall retain appropriate records establishing that each employee hired after November 6, 1986 is lawfully authorized to work in the United States as either a U.S. citizen or as a properly "documented alien." - 3.
-As a condition of continued employment, the employer shall verify both the identity and the employment eligibility of all applicants considered for employment in accordance with procedures set by USCIS.
+- 1. The employer shall not knowingly hire or recruit or continue employment of any unauthorized immigrant hired after November 6, 1986, without substantiating and documenting that person's eligibility in accordance with provisions established by this policy. - 2.
+The employer has established an employment verification system and shall retain appropriate records establishing that each employee hired after November 6, 1986, is lawfully authorized to work in the United States as either a U.S. citizen or as a properly authorized immigrant. - 3.
+As a condition of continued employment, the employer shall verify both the identity and the employment eligibility of all applicants considered for employment in accordance with procedures set by United States Citizenship and Immigration Services.